541736690/541736690.github.io/index.md

 ## Hi!

 I am Ziyi Zhang, a senior undergrad majoring in Computer Sciences and Mathematics at University of Wisconsin -Madison.
-It is my pleasure to be advised by Prof. Shivaram Venkataraman on system research and by Prof. Dieter van Melkebeek on competitive programming.
+It is my pleasure to be advised by [Prof. Shivaram Venkatarama](https://shivaram.org/) on system research and by [Prof. Dieter van Melkebeek](https://pages.cs.wisc.edu/~dieter/) on competitive programming.

-I took a gap year before my senior year and worked as a research intern at Bytedance Inc., where I was advised by Yibo Zhu and Bairen Yi.

 My research interests lie in distributed systems and machine learning systems.
 The projects I worked on include low-level DNN operator accelerations, high-level ML system pipeline optimizations, and video processing system development.
 I am particularly interested in designing high-performance ML/Big Data Systems.
-I am actively looking for PhD positions that start in Fall 2022.

 Refer to my CV for things that I have done.